Environmental Philosophy Program

-A series of workshops developed for Foresters and Land Management personnel in the New York State Department of Environmental Conservation and private industry professionals.
-This program is designed to introduce participants to a variety of approaches to ethical problem solving.
-This program includes a discussion about each approach, its central ideas and an overview of how the method works.
-Participants are asked to put these learned techniques to use to reach consensus on a series of case studies/project situations.
-The purpose of this exercise is to raise our awareness and deepen our understanding of the variety of ethical considerations that we already make when thinking about situations that are in tension, as a result of competing interests among individuals and communities.
-With greater awareness of how we intuitively navigate a fraught or conflicted situation, comes a heightened ability to reflect on and strengthen one’s own thinking and decision making process.
-(Carries between 3.0 and 6.0 Cat 1-CF credits)
+This program is designed to introduce foresters and land management personnel to a variety of ethical approaches.
+Participants are asked to put techniques learned in the workshop to use in order to reach group consensus on a resolution to real fieldwork situations.
+The purpose of this exercise is to increase our understanding of the variety of ethical considerations that foresters already make when thinking about situations that are in tension, as a result of competing interests among individuals and communities.
+With greater awareness of how we intuitively navigate a fraught or conflicted situation, comes a heightened ability to reflect on and strengthen one's own thinking and decision making process.
+Available at ESF's Newcomb Campus and at The Ranger School as well as by request at campuses and field sites external to ESF including gatherings of the Society of American Foresters (Carries 4 Cat 1-CF credits).

 Our most recent contribution to the aims of the Network is a poetic manuscript (in process) focused on a landscape inventory of the Huntington Wildlife Forest taken some 70 years ago.
 At a time when the value of field stations is debated in economic terms and the question remains open around what type of work belongs at a research station, these fragments provide elegant evidence of the natural crossover between science and art, research and personal accounts and the value of daily encounters with the natural world.
 Experiences and observations like those recorded here influence our understanding of the world around us and strengthen our resolve to preserve and protect it.
 The quality of our environmental awareness and our knowledge of self and world transcends disciplinary boundaries and is deepened through immediacy and the kind of multifaceted inquiry that defines the field station experience, as we work through wonder towards understanding.